Companion Plants that Deter Mischievous Insects

 Good native* pest confusers that also attract beneficial insects include:

-• alliums, such as wild chives (Allium schoenoprasum), nodding onion ( cernuum), ramps (A. tricoccum), wild leak (A. burdickii), and meadow garlic (A. canadense), each additionally offering culinary options
+- alliums, such as wild chives (Allium schoenoprasum), nodding onion (A. cernuum), ramps (A. tricoccum), wild leak (A. burdickii), and meadow garlic (A. canadense), each additionally offering culinary options

-• anise hyssops (Agastache spp.), such as yellow giant hyssop (Agastache nepetoides) and purple giant hyssop ( scrophularifolia); the equally lovely anise/blue giant hyssop (A. foeniculum) is native to north-central and northern North America
+- anise hyssops (Agastache spp.), such as yellow giant hyssop (Agastache nepetoides), purple giant hyssop (A. scrophularifolia), anise/blue giant hyssop (A. foeniculum), all native to north-central and northern North America

-• bee balm/ bergamots (Monarda spp.), of which there are five native varieties, and the leaves of didyma, M. fistulosa, and M. punctata have been traditionally used to make a tasty tea with therapeutic properties
+- bee balm/ bergamots (Monarda spp.), of which there are five native varieties, and the leaves of M. didyma, M. fistulosa, and M. punctata have been traditionally used to make a tasty tea with therapeutic properties

-• native mints, for example field mint (Mentha arvensis), Canada mint (Mentha canadensis), peppermint ( piperita) and mountain mints (Pycnanthemum spp.), all of which have been used in culinary applications or to make tea
+- native mints, for example field mint (Mentha arvensis), Canada mint (Mentha canadensis), peppermint (M. piperita) and mountain mints (Pycnanthemum spp.), all of which have been used in culinary applications or to make tea

-• saturejas (Clinopodium spp.), such as limestone calamint ( arkansanum) and wild basil (C. vulgare), whose leaves can be used in place of basil (dried or fresh) in culinary applications or as a flavorsome tea
+- saturejas (Clinopodium spp.), such as limestone calamint (C. arkansanum) and wild basil (C. vulgare), whose leaves can be used in place of basil (dried or fresh) in culinary applications or as a flavorsome tea

-• wormwoods (Artemesia spp.), such as native biennial wormwood (Artemesia biennis), field sagewort ( campestris) and perennial white sagebrush (A. ludoviciana); for more detailed information on native and non-native wormwoods, please see below
+- wormwoods (Artemesia spp.), such as Midwest native biennial wormwood (Artemesia biennis), field sagewort (A. campestris) and perennial white sagebrush (A. ludoviciana); for more detailed information on native and non-native wormwoods, please see below

 Good non-native pest confusers include: